-The Coal Authority on behalf of DEFRA and the Environment Agency awarded the operation and maintenance contract for the Wheal Jane mine water treatment scheme near Truro, Cornwall to John F Hunt Regeneration.
+The Coal Authority on behalf of DEFRA and the Environment Agency awarded the operation and maintenance contract for the Wheal Jane mine water treatment scheme near Truro, Cornwall to John F Hunt Regeneration in 2021.

-The operation of the Mine Water Treatment Works runs for 5 years, with an option to extend further into the future.
+The contract to manage the Mine Water Treatment Plant (MWTP) lasts for 5 years, with an option to extend for a further 5 years.

 The resultant sludge is pumped to a dam and the treated water is discharged to a stream.
-In a typical year approximately 6,000,000 m³ of mine water is abstracted, 600 tonnes of metal contaminants (predominantly iron and zinc) are removed and 2,000 tonnes of hydrated lime, 7,000 kg of anionic flocculant and 3,000 MW-h of power are consumed.
+In a typical year approximately 6,000,000 m³ of mine water is treated, with 600 tonnes of metal contaminants (predominately iron and zinc) removed.
+The process requires about 2,000 tonnes of hydrated lime, 7,000kg of anionic flocculant and 3,000 MW-h of power annually.

-- carrying out daily checks on the plant, taking samples and carrying out maintenance activities.
+- Conduct daily checks on the plant, take samples and carry out maintenance activities;

-- making informed adjustments to the treatment process to ensure efficient use of chemicals and power,
+- Make informed adjustments to the treatment process to ensure efficient use of chemicals and power;

-- ensuring compliance with consents, licences and permits and liaising with appropriate regulatory bodies.
+- Ensure compliance with consents, licenses and permits and liaise with appropriate regulatory bodies;

-- adhering to health, safety and environmental standards, reporting operational costs, safety statistics and performance trends.
+- Report operational costs, safety statistics and performance trends;

-- provision and management of a database to capture and store plant data.
+- Provide and manage an operational database to capture and store critical plant data;

-- providing flow monitoring and water sampling services in the south west region.
+- Providing flow monitoring and water sampling services to adjacent sites in the southwest region.